parnic/node-screenlogic/README.md

 ### Body

+#### body.setCoolSetPointAsync(bodyId, temperature, senderId?)

+Sets the cooling setpoint for any body.
+Emits the `coolSetPointChanged` event when response is acknowledged.
+Resolves with [BoolData](#booldata).

+Parameters:

+* `bodyId` - integer indicating the type of body to set the setpoint of.
+The pool is body `0` and the spa is body `1`.
+* `temperature` - integer indicating the desired setpoint.
+This is presumably in whatever units your system is set to (celsius or fahrenheit).

 #### body.setHeatModeAsync(bodyId, heatMode, senderId?)

 Sets the preferred heat mode.
 See [SLSetHeatModeMessage](#slsetheatmodemessage) documentation for argument values.
 Emits the `heatModeChanged` event when response is acknowledged.
 Resolves with [BoolData](#booldata).

 #### body.setSetPointAsync(bodyId, temperature, senderId?)

 Sets the heating setpoint for any body.
-See [SLSetHeatSetPointMessage](#slsetheatsetpointmessage) documentation for argument values.
 Emits the `setPointChanged` event when response is acknowledged.
 Resolves with [BoolData](#booldata).

+Parameters:

+* `bodyId` - integer indicating the type of body to set the setpoint of.
+The pool is body `0` and the spa is body `1`.
+* `temperature` - integer indicating the desired setpoint.
+This is presumably in whatever units your system is set to (celsius or fahrenheit).

 ### Chemistry